 Spot Thermal Trouble Spots in Your PCB with Altium Designer

-Many thermal problems result from IR loss in traces, pads, and components.
+Many thermal problems result from IR loss in traces, pads, thermal paste, and components.
 These problems can be diagnosed with the right simulation tools.
 PDN analysis helps you spot IR losses throughout your PCB.
 These losses are difficult to identify with most simulators, so Altium Designer places this information into a visual interface.
 You can easily spot problem areas in your PCB and make modifications as necessary.

 - The unified environment in Altium Designer gives you access to all the design features you need within a single program.Learn more about the unified environment in Altium Designer.

 - All of the design tools in Altium Designer are built on the same rules-driven design engine.
 This allows your design tools to communicate in the same language and prevents data errors that cripple other design platforms.